 As you’re reading this right now, can you see objects to your left or right?
 Or is your vision constricted into a circular tunnel?
 If unable to see objects to the left or right, you may have tunnel vision, also known as peripheral vision loss.
 Those with tunnel vision cannot see peripherally.
 They have to turn their heads to look at them head-on.
+If you are wondering what tunnel vision is, we have created a list of its causes, treatment options, and conditions.

 Keep reading to learn the causes of tunnel vision and the treatment options available to you.